ianlamb/mac-setup/README.md

   - Uncheck all autocorrect options
   - Remove all phrase replacements

+### Battery
+- Power Adapter
+  - Prevent your Mac from automatically sleeping when the display is off => checked

 ### Displays
 - Adjust external display position until cursor transition feels good